Toshihiko-tan/Toshihiko-tan/README.md

 ## ⚡ Fun fact
 I LOVE music, and I've even worked and DJed at KCSB-FM, a cool indie radio station in Santa Barbara, CA.

----

-✨ Thank you for visiting my profile! ✨

 <!--
 **Toshihiko-tan/Toshihiko-tan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.